spdx/spdx-spec/chapters/composition-of-an-SPDX-document.md

 In an SPDX document, relationship elements can be used to indicate relationships between packages, such as dependency relationships.

-Cardinality: Optional, one or many.
+Cardinality: Optional, zero or many.

 See [Clause 7](package-information.md) for details of the fields in this kind of section.